-Modern slavery crimes are being committed across the UK, taking place in factories, fields, brothels and even in homes up and down the country.
+Modern slavery crimes are being committed across the UK, taking place in factories, fields, brothels and even in homes.
 There is no typical victim of slavery – victims can be men, women or children of all ages and nationalities.

 Someone is in slavery if they are forced to work; owned or controlled by an 'employer'; dehumanised; treated as a commodity or property; or have restrictions placed on their freedom of movement.

 Modern slavery is a largely covert crime: victims tend to be controlled and hidden away.

 The Universal Declaration of Human Rights 1948 states that: